toringe/br-insight/README.md

-# br-insight
+# Blade Runner Insight
-Blade Runner Insight - Website and Library
+This repository contains all static files for the [Blade Runner Insight](www.br-insight.com) website.